University of Minnesota Messenia Expedition: The University of Minnesota Messenia Expedition (1961–1968)

 The UMME name was first formally used for the expedition from the 1961 season onwards.
 McDonald and Hope Simpson were joined on this expedition by three members of the University of Minnesota faculty: Jesse Fant, a civil engineer; Herbert E. Wright, a geologist; and Fred Lukermann, a geographer.
+During this period, the project received more regular funding: from the Louis W. and Maude Hill Family Foundation in 1962, 1964 and 1967; from the Bollingen Foundation of New York in 1963; and from various private donors.
+The expeditions' directors later wrote that all of these "should be credited with a crucial part in the UMME project."